Serhii-Poliakov/Automation-SouceLabs/README.md

 Project Name: Automation of Saucedemo Page Using Playwright in JavaScript

 Project Goal:
-To develop automated tests for the page https://www.saucedemo.com/ by creating regression (smoke, and E2E to be done) test suites.
+To develop automated tests for the page https://www.saucedemo.com/ by creating regression (E2E to be done) test suites.
 The project aims to quality of the web application through automated testing of key functionalities and user scenarios.

 Framework and Technology:
 Programming Language: JavaScript